CrimsonW23/AgileWebDev3403-BookiesWebsite/README.md

 <br>

 ## Launching Instructions
-After you have cloned/pulled the repo, run `pip install flask` to install flask, then run `python app.py` to launch the website locally.
+1. In command prompt or the terminal, clone the repo using `git clone https://github.com/CrimsonW23/AgileWebDev3403-BookiesWebsite.git`
+2. Install dependencies as listed in the `requirements.txt` file.
+3. Back in the terminal, `cd` to the directory where you cloned the repository and run `python app.py`
+4. Head over to 127.0.0.1 (or the address your console says the website is hosted at)

 For future development please add the new html pages in the template folder and the css in the static folder.
 <br>

 ## Testing Instructions